Assist staff with a variety of projects, such as social media, grant writing, and cataloguing library and Collection materials.

 Docents are ambassadors for the Bainbridge Island Historical Museum who provide positive experiences for visitors of all ages and from all over the world.
 A docent facilitates a connection to the Museum’s exhibits and collections, sharing their interest in and enthusiasm for Island history with visitors.
 Reports to Volunteer and Tour Coordinator

-Based on applicant’s stated background, skills and availability, fit with museum needs, an interview with the Volunteer Coordinator, and ability to attend orientation.
+Based on applicant’s stated background, skills and availability, fit with the Museum’s needs, an interview with the Volunteer Coordinator, and ability to attend orientation.
 All applicants must consent to a background check administered by Washington State Patrol.

 Attends general volunteer orientation, and any additional volunteer trainings.